rilldata/rill/docs/docs/reference/connectors/snowflake.md

 title: Snowflake
 description: Connect to data in Snowflake
 sidebar_label: Snowflake
-sidebar_position: 10
+sidebar_position: 11
 ---

 <!-- WARNING: There are links to this page in source code.
 If you move it, find and replace the links and consider adding a redirect in docusaurus.config.js. -->

 ## Overview

-Snowflake is a cloud-based data platform designed to facilitate data warehousing, data lakes, data engineering, data science, data application development, and data sharing.
+[Snowflake](https://docs.snowflake.com/en/user-guide-intro) is a cloud-based data platform designed to facilitate data warehousing, data lakes, data engineering, data science, data application development, and data sharing.
 It separates compute and storage, enabling users to scale up or down instantly without downtime, providing a cost-effective solution for data management.
 With its unique architecture and support for multi-cloud environments, including AWS, Azure, and Google Cloud Platform, Snowflake offers seamless data integration, secure data sharing across organizations, and real-time access to data insights, making it a common choice to power many busienss intelligence applications or use cases.
 Rill supports natively connecting to and reading from Snowflake as a source using the [Go Snowflake Driver](https://pkg.go.dev/github.com/snowflakedb/gosnowflake).

 ![Connecting to Snowflake](/img/reference/connectors/snowflake/snowflake.png)